reshamas/reshamas.github.io/_posts/2018-04-07-how-i-unknowingly-contributed-to-open-source.md

 - to make a dent in the [700+ open issues at the time (now 1000+)](https://github.com/scikit-learn/scikit-learn/issues)
 - for me to contribute by submitting a pull request to a critical Python library

-And, after all that planning, I was unfortunately unable to attend due to a severe ankle injury.
+After all that planning, I was unfortunately unable to attend due to a severe ankle injury.
 My dreams of contributing to open source in March 2017 were crushed.
 Perhaps next time.

+Fortunately, the event was still a success.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">A big thank you to everyone that made it out.
+Open source needs you!
+I hope we&#39;ll see more from you all in the future! <a href="https://t.co/7xgWklizMO">https://t.co/7xgWklizMO</a></p>&mdash; Andreas Mueller (@amuellerml) <a href="https://twitter.com/amuellerml/status/838186956022513665?ref_src=twsrc%5Etfw">March 5, 2017</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## What is Open Source